 Set a Default (Global) Request Timeout

-The global timeout for an HttpClient instance affects all requests and is set through the Timeout property.
+property.
 Developers usually retrieve this value from the application’s configuration, making adjustments easier.
 Setting a consistent global timeout balances responsiveness with sufficient processing time for requests under different network conditions.

-Let’s consider an example where we configure a global timeout in appsettings.json:
+Let’s consider an example where we configure a global timeout in appsettings.json

-Next, we apply this timeout to HttpClient:
+Next, we apply this timeout to HttpClient

-We read the timeout setting from the configuration provided by the service provider.
-Consequently, this configuration ensures all requests via this configured HttpClient resolved with the name TestClient maintain a uniform timeout of 3 seconds.
+provided by the service provider.
+Consequently, this configuration ensures all requests via this configured HttpClient

 Let’s look at a scenario where we send a request to an external endpoint: